-We are often asked why our assessments may differ from an ‘average’ price found on search engines, Building Cost Information Service (BCIS) or The Association of British Insurers (ABI) guides.
+We are often asked why our Reinstatement Cost Assessments (method to provide a valuation of flats) may differ from an ‘average’ price found on search engines, Building Cost Information Service (BCIS) or The Association of British Insurers (ABI) guides.

 It is rare that two blocks of flats look the same externally and almost impossible for the internal lay out and finishes to be the same.
 So why would they be valued identically using average rates?

 Here are 4 common factors that affect the valuation of flats:

 Everyone can appreciate that there is a difference in rebuild cost between a modern and a period built property, however the building pathology itself is often overlooked.
 Each block of flats is unique and, in order to reach an accurate, RICS compliant, Reinstatement Cost Assessment (RCA), needs to be valued on an element-by-element basis.

 The use of structural masonry versus steel frame on modern buildings for example can have a huge impact on cost.
 In the case of the external walls, examples of the range of finish can be seen from modular cladding with a rendered finish, to heavily glazed or with marble cladding.

 These materials range significantly in value, ease of procurement and installation time – therefore impacting on the RCA; these details would be neglected in an insurance valuation based on average rates.

 Floor finishes, wall finishes, quality of fitted storage and indeed specification of kitchens and bathrooms can vary hugely from development to development.

 The value of kitchens in particular can differ significantly, with integrated white goods and appliances being included within a buildings valuation and non-integrated white goods considered a contents item and therefore should be excluded.
 It’s imperative the quality of these kitchens and their inclusions are accurately valued.